mrcbilou/Rocket_Elevators_API/README.md

 **Here is the information you must enter in the sign in page to access the BackOffice :**
  - user : `admin@admin.com`
  - password : `admin123`
+ - Loading the map might take a while !
 ## Members of the team week-4

 - **[William Sinclair](https://github.com/WilliamSinclairF)**